In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 hostname -I
 ```

-We have already done this, and added the Pi address for you here on the Pad: https://digitalcare.noho.st/pad/p/serv.pub_wrk.shp
+We have already done this, for those in the room we have added the Pi address for you on the Pad.

 --